-A recent research on mice has revealed that if exercise is coupled with reduction in calorie intake it tends to make the bones more small, weak and fragile.
-Researchers also that that if exercise was teamed with adequate calorie diet then it could help in improving bone health in contrast.
+Recent research on mice has revealed that if exercise is coupled with a reduction in calorie intake it tends to make the bones more small, weak, and fragile.
+Researchers also that if exercise was teamed with an adequate calorie diet then it could help in improving bone health in contrast.

-The study published in Journal of bone and Mineral research paper.
-As per Dr Maya Styner, Associate professor of University of north Caroline at Chapel Hill, it came as a surprise to them because the earlier studies carried out on mice revealed that exercise couple with normal or high calorie diet did help improve bone health.
-So, the report only helps them know that a low calorie diet is not good for bone health if couple with exercise.
+The study published in the Journal of Bone and Mineral research paper.
+As per Dr Maya Styner, Associate professor of the University of North Caroline at Chapel Hill, it came as a surprise to them because the earlier studies carried out on mice revealed that exercise coupled with a normal or high-calorie diet did help improve bone health.
+So, the report only helps them know that a low-calorie diet is not good for bone health if couple with exercise.

-Dr Styner also alerted that reduced calorie intake can increase the risk of fracture as well as it negatively affects the bone strength.
+Dr. Styner also alerted that reduced calorie intake can increase the risk of fracture as well as negatively affect bone strength.
 The study was concentrated upon bone marrow fat.
-Though still the scientists are not been able to understand how fat works, but they do think that it does affect health in mammals and humans.
+Though still scientists are not been able to understand how fat works, but they do think that it does affect health in mammals and humans.

-Earlier studies as per Dr Styner had revealed that bone marrow fat and bone health were related to each other in a way that when the high calorie intake lead to obesity and further increased the levels of bone marrow fat.
-Also, when obese as well as mice with normal weight exercised, it lead to a increase in bone density due to the decrease in bone marrow fat.
+Earlier studies as per Dr. Styner had revealed that bone marrow fat and bone health were related to each other in a way that when the high-calorie intake leads to obesity and further increased the levels of bone marrow fat.
+Also, when obese as well as mice with normal weight exercised, it leads to an increase in bone density due to the decrease in bone marrow fat.

-The objective of the study was to find out how a decrease in calorie intake can affect he bone marrow fat as well as bone health.
+The objective of the study was to find out how a decrease in calorie intake can affect the bone marrow fat as well as bone health.
 The research involved two groups of mice.
-One of the group was fed 30% less calories as compared to the other group.
-The other group was offered regular calorie diet.
+One of the groups was fed 30% fewer calories as compared to the other group.
+The other group was offered a regular calorie diet.

 The mice that were on restricted calories also received mineral and vitamin supplements in order to keep the nutrient intake at par with the other normal calorie intake ones.
-The groups were further split in 6 groups, the sedentary ones and the exercising ones.
-The results showed that the mice that were kept on a calorie restricted diet seem to not only lost weight but also showed a reduction in bone density and increase in bone marrow fat as well.
+The groups were further split in 6 groups, the sedentary ones, and the exercising ones.
+The results showed that the mice that were kept on a calorie-restricted diet seem to not only lost weight but also showed a reduction in bone density and an increase in bone marrow fat as well.

-The researchers were surprised to see that bones became fragile due to restriction of calories.
-Though the investigations are not complete yet and further research needs to be done in order to understand the bone marrow functioning, the team did find that reduction in calories lead decrease in bone marrow fat at the same time affecting the quantity and quality of bone.
+The researchers were surprised to see that bones became fragile due to the restriction of calories.
+Though the investigations are not complete yet and further research needs to be done in order to understand the bone marrow functioning, the team did find that reduction in calories leads to a decrease in bone marrow fat at the same time affecting the quantity and quality of bone.